Malaysia working with U.S. to get any satellite information on lost plane

-KUALA LUMPUR (Reuters) - Malaysia is working with U.S. investigators to establish if there is any satellite information that could help locate an airliner with 239 people on board that has been missing for nearly a week, a senior government official said on Friday.
+KUALA LUMPUR, March 14 (Reuters) - Malaysia is working with U.S. investigators to establish if there is any satellite information that could help locate an airliner with 239 people on board that has been missing for nearly a week, a senior government official said on Friday.

 “They indicated they were studying the possibility of satellite communication.
 Whatever they have and will share with us,” Azharuddin Abdul Rahman, the head of Malaysia’s Civil Aviation Authority, told a news conference.